Key takeaways

 Severity and SLA tiers

-- Critical, over performance materiality, same day
+- Critical: over performance materiality, same day resolution

-- High, 50 to 100 percent of performance materiality, 48 hours
+- High: 50 to 100 percent of performance materiality, 48 hours

-- Medium, 10 to 50 percent, one week
+- Medium: 10 to 50 percent, one week

-- Low, by month end
+- Low: by month end

 Root cause taxonomy

-Standardize codes, data entry error, missing document, wrong GST code, duplicate entry, timing difference, unrecorded bank charge, integration issue.
+Standardize codes: data entry error, missing document, wrong GST code, duplicate entry, timing difference, unrecorded bank charge, integration issue.
 Consistency reveals where to train or automate.

 Exception log template

-Simple spreadsheet columns, ID, dates, description, amount, ledger, materiality, root cause, owner, due date, status, resolution notes, evidence, closed date.
-Sort by due date, filter by owner, review daily.
+Simple spreadsheet columns: ID, dates, description, amount, ledger, materiality, root cause, owner, due date, status, resolution notes, evidence, closed date.

 Feedback to preparers